 Dropping a course after the first week of classes does not reduce the total number of semester hours charged for the semester.
 Drops after the first week of classes and prior to the automatic "WF" period (see Academic Calendar) result in a grade of W. From the beginning of the automatic "WF" period until the last day of classes for the semester, a drop will result in an automatic WF or WU.
 Exceptions to this policy may be made for students who withdraw from the college for reasons of documented illness.
+Students cannot evade the imposition of a course grade of F as the result of an Honor Code violation by withdrawing from the course.

 Auditing Courses: Students may audit a course by choosing this option at the time of registration and with the written permission of the instructor, the student's advisor, and the Dean of the College.
-The fee for auditing courses is the same as for other
+The fee for auditing courses is the same as for other courses.